Alzymologist/alzymologist.github.io/content/info/about.md

 Science is dead.
 Long live science!

-We are private academic institution that funds itself.
+We are private academic institution that funds itself through free market.

-Some of us left common academic institutions to finally start doing important things instead of pleasing grant committees.
+Some of us left government-funded academic institutions to stop nonsense of pleasing unaccountable Big Brother grant committees.

 Some of us left conventional industry to finally start working on something that is not yet obsolete.